Introducing Nick Bowker, your African Safari Hunting Outfitter

 I also offer long-range Hunting for enthusiasts.
 Bedford provides an ideal terrain for long-range Hunting with broad valleys and plains.
 I limit our distances to approximately 650 meters.

 I target Impala, Springbok, Blesbok, Mountain Reedbuck, and Warthog for long-range Hunting.
-Our standard rate is $250 for males and $100 for females for non-trophy animals for the above target list.
+Our standard rate for non-trophy animals for the above target list is $250 for males and $100 for females.

 Long-range Hunting provides the chance for hunters to truly test their shooting and hunting skills and the opportunity for making a significant amount of shots during a day of hunting.